nzffa/nzffa/README.md

-# NZ Farm Forestry Association Website
+# NZ Farm Forestry Association Membership Management System

-This website uses Radiant CMS.
+This MMS uses Radiant CMS as its core.
 For more information on Radiant, see: http://github.com/radiant/radiant/

 Current Radiant version is: 1.0.1